Shelldon-CLI/shelldon/README.md

 ### Sub-Commands

-You can add a command as part of another command with the `subcommand` block.
+You can nest commands into other commands with the `subcommand` block.
 This is great for organizing functionality.
 You can retain the functionality of your higher-level commands, or if you want a higher-level command to act as a placeholder you can just tell Shelldon so!

-For instance, you could run "test foobar" like this:
+For instance, you could run the command `test foobar` like this:
 ``` ruby
   command :test do
     placeholder